B2B eCommerce is booming and will be crucial for business success in 2023 and beyond.

 Using a B2B eCommerce system for multichannel sales is especially beneficial for SMEs, since this requires little capital investment.

-How Covid 19 has driven the uptake of B2B eCommerce
+How Covid 19 drove the uptake of B2B eCommerce

 The Covid 19 pandemic created massive disruption to business in late 2019 – and also a boom in B2B eCommerce.
-With lockdowns around the world, shifting operations online has been critical for business continuity, and this has changed the landscape of B2B eCommerce.
+With lockdowns around the world, shifting operations online was critical for business continuity, and this changed the landscape of B2B eCommerce.

 Research by McKinsey shows how digital channels became much more important for businesses after Covid 19 hit.
 Not only was there a need for more digital interactions because of lockdowns, but there was a corresponding shift in customer preferences, with more customers wanting digital and self-service options.

 Businesses have also adapted their customer engagement strategies to suit the new business conditions of the pandemic.
 And research suggests the new ways of doing B2B business are here to stay in the post-pandemic world.

 Challenges like supply chain disruptions brought on by the pandemic have also made businesses more aware of the need for the streamlined, flexible and agile processes that eCommerce can offer.